Auction of Prints & Multiples on Tuesday, October 22, 2019 at 10am

 Property from Other Estates and Collections

 A beautiful print of children playing ball by the important French Impressionist Pierre-Auguste Renoir (1841-1919) sold for $37,000 against an estimate of $30,000-50,000.
-One of only four color lithographs created by the artist, the print was created using a different stone for each of the ten colors in order to achieve a rich, painterly effect, resulting in this masterwork of lithography (est. $30,000-50,000).
+One of only four color lithographs created by the artist, the print was created using a different stone for each of the ten colors in order to achieve a rich, painterly effect, resulting in this masterwork of lithography.

 Ceramics by Pablo Picasso featured Arène, a 1958 painted and partially glazed white ceramic vase.
 Depicting a bull fighting ring, the vase fetched $34,375, surpassing its estimate of $20,000-30,000.

 Competitive bidding drove an artist's proof of William N. Copley's 1967 screenprint Think (Flag) far over its estimate of $600-800 to achieve $9,375.
-The print was included in the portfolio, Artists and Writers Protest Against the War in Vietnam 1967, and in the 2017-2019 exhibition, Where We Are, at The Whitney Museum of American Art.
+The print was included in the portfolio, Artists and Writers Protest Against the War in Vietnam 1967, and another impression of the print was part of the 2017-2019 exhibition, Where We Are, at The Whitney Museum of American Art.

 We Invite You to Auction!